ccao-data/data-architecture/dbt/models/shared_columns.md

 ## subkey

 {% docs shared_column_subkey %}
-Unique number to allow multiple hearings per level
+Unique number to allow multiple actions per appeal.

+Multiple actions can occur on a single appeal if the CCAO changes multiple values based on that appeal.
+In this case, it still counts as one appeal, though it results in multiple value changes.
+To our knowledge, `subkey` is only relevant when analyzing appeal actions, which are recorded in `iasworld.htval`.
 {% enddocs %}

 # Assessed / Market Values